Get started with PriceLabs now!

 In these instances, the STR model was adopted specifically to cover existing mortgage balances and maintenance costs that would otherwise have made retention of the asset unfeasible.

-This category includes owners who recognized commercial potential in personal assets.
+This category includes owners who recognized the commercial potential of their personal assets.

 Addie Wales (Ely, Minnesota) transitioned a log cabin dream into a four-cabin business venture.